 “Parque Nacional Los Glaciares Declared a “Patrimony of Humanity” by UNESCO in 1981, the wild expanse of Parque Nacional Los Glaciares encompasses environments ranging from enormous glaciers that flow down from the heights of the Hielo Continental Sur to thick, sub-Antarctic woodland of deciduous lenga and ñire, and evergreen guindo and canelo; and from savage, rain-lashed, unclimbed crags to dry, billiard-table Patagonian meseta.”
 Read more

-“A must, the Perito Moreno Glacier, 80km (50miles) away from El Calafate.
-You can see the enormous glacier just meters away from you, and listen all the sounds that the cracking ice makes 24 hours a day.
+“A must, the Perito Moreno Glacier, 80 km (50 miles) away from El Calafate.
+You can see the enormous glacier just meters away from you, and listen to all the sounds that the cracking ice makes 24 hours a day.
 And when a front wall of the glacier falls down, well, it is just amazing!
 It is the main point of tourism.
 Viewing platforms and easy trails (with quite a number of steps, though) make the visit and the observation easy and pleasant.
 You can visit many ranches (estancias), where you can enjoy the wild nature, perfect meals, and stay there in the middle of nowhere, relaxing from the big cities rush.
 Or take a boat excursion and see many of the glaciers and places in the National Park Los Glaciares.
-The colors and shapes of the ice-bergs floating in the lake are really awesome and inspiring, making a boat ride in a sunny day a fantastic day out.
+The colors and shapes of the icebergs floating in the lake are really awesome and inspiring, making a boat ride on a sunny day a fantastic day out.
 Another perfect point, is Onelli Bay, one of the most romantics sites here.
 Just bring your lunch box, a bottle of champagne, and chill it in the lake, or just add a piece of pure crystal ice.
-Wild nature can be seen just walking a few blocks away from main street, like in El Cañadón, or at Laguna Nimez, where you can see all kind of patagonic birds feet away from you.
-Wildlife and views, especially at dusk, make Laguna Nimez a must see, perfect if you have just arrived in town, settled your next days excursion and eager to go see some real Patagonia.
+Wild nature can be seen just walking a few blocks away from the main street, like in El Cañadón, or at Laguna Nimez, where you can see all kind of Patagonian birds feet away from you.
+Wildlife and views, especially at dusk, make Laguna Nimez a must-see, perfect if you have just arrived in town, settled your next days’ excursions and eager to go see some real Patagonia.
 At night, grab a chair and go outside.
-The non polluted sky shows stars like you will never see again, and don´t be surprised by satellites passing by! “ Read more
+The non-polluted sky shows stars like you will never see again and don´t be surprised by satellites passing by! “ Read more

-The economy is centered on tourism, given that the town’s many hotels provide the principal source of jobs for its inhabitants.
+The economy is centered on tourism, given that the town’s many hotels provide the main source of jobs for its inhabitants.
 Many international hotels have been and are being constructed.

-Inhabited by the Tehuelches (relatives of the Mapuches), El Calafate remained a savage and isolated area until the end of 1800, when most of the land was sold to English investors, after the “Campaña del Desierto” (when the Argentinean government advanced on the land of the natives, expanding the productive area).
+Originally Inhabited by the Tehuelches -relatives of the Mapuches-, El Calafate remained a savage and isolated area until the end of 1800, when most of the land was sold to English investors, after the Desert Campaign – when the Argentine government advanced on the land of the natives, expanding the productive area.

-Due to the rise of wool exportation, this area became an important centre for sheep farming.
+Due to the rise of wool exportation, this area became an important center for sheep farming.

-The town itself developed as an important market place to connect the different Estancias (ranches) and as a provider of basic services (here there was the only hotel in the area, a supermarket and gas station).
+The town itself developed as an important marketplace to connect the different estancias (ranches) and as a provider of basic services – here was the only hotel in the area, a supermarket and gas station.

-After workers gave up- the opposite of what the army promised- they executed 500 of the revolutionaries, and started the persecution of those who escaped.
-After a year about 1500 had been killed.
+After workers gave up, 500 of the revolutionaries were executed and the persecution of those who escaped started.
+After a year, around 1500 of them had been killed.

 In 1950, the price of wool fell considerably in every stock market in the world, so the estancias stopped rearing livestock and the activity in the area almost disappeared, until the National Park Administration came, and built its office in El Calafate.